smonolo/smonolo/README.md

 ## Hi there 👋

-I'm a software engineer passionate about the web and its technologies, currently building the future of corporate events at [Kampaay](https://www.kampaay.com).
+I'm a frontend software engineer passionate about the web and its technologies, currently building the future of corporate events at [Kampaay](https://www.kampaay.com).

 I use GitLab for work so you won't see much going on here for now, but I always use GitHub for personal and side projects.